Don't Wake Me Up (Chris Brown song): Synopsis

-The video begins with Brown singing alone in a desert in front of a sunset backdrop.
+The video begins with Brown standing alone in a desert in front of a sunset backdrop.
 It then cuts to Brown waking up in a bedroom as he notices a mysterious woman (played by Araya Nicks) walking through the first of three doors behind him.
 Each door is labeled with hieroglyphics in gold.
 During the first chorus, Brown follows the woman through the door and enters a garden maze.
 This scene is intercut with scenes of Brown singing in the desert.
 He then returns to bed as the woman walks through the second door.
 Brown follows her again and appears in a city in the sky.
 This scene is also intercut with scenes of him in the desert.
 During the second chorus, Brown is hit by a tidal wave which sends him back to bed.
 He then enters the third door and appears driving a vintage car in the desert.
 Brown drives after the woman until he hits a sign that reads "Road Closed", which causes him to drive off a cliff.
 The video then cuts to Brown and the woman lying in bed with electrodes attached to their heads.